 The agile approach was aptly named because it’s often favored for its flexibility.
 According to product manager Cliff Gilley, the benefits of an Agile approach can be especially favorable in situations where there is uncertainty paired with a limited amount of time.
 On one hand, we might think that these situations beget an overworked staff and a sloppy product, but this is actually what Agile works to heal rather than exacerbate.

 As he points out, this is done through quick review cycles and lots of communication with the client.
 When development teams focus on long-term projections, there can be an unacceptable amount of procrastination within your team.
-Or more relatably, long-term goals can create a general attitude that deadlines can be met later if there isn’t an immediate time crunch.
 This is why Agile practices can promote faster growth and higher overall quality through emphasis of short-term goals.

 Ultimately, accepting uncertainty regarding issues with a given product can help your team create a more mature product more quickly and implement the most important features first.
 Prioritization is key.

 Agile development is almost universally considered to be an ideal practice to keep.
 It streamlines clear communication between developers and clients, emphasizes short-term goals, and creates incentives for development teams to knock the most important jobs off of their work-stack first.
 This creates an atmosphere that churns out high-quality software at an astonishingly fast rate.